prototypefund/ifc-hive/app/client/README.md

 		items: "card",
    		columns: 2
 	},
+  // this is by default false and will result in you not having the 2nd tool section called inspectorTools
+  hasInspector: true,
   // this will determine if we always scroll to the last page position or to the top whenever we enter this page
   scrollTop: false,
 	// title defines the title of the page